tmaone/homebrew-brew/README.md

+# Personal tap
-# Personal homebrew tap, contains versions of packages usuall not found in official taps.
+## contains versions usually not found in official repos
 ----

 ## How do I install these formulae?